 What Can You Do?

-toddler diarrhea is to follow the ancient guideline to give your child "nothing in excess" to eat or drink.
+The best treatment for toddler diarrhea is to follow the ancient guideline to give your child "nothing in excess" to eat or drink.
 If the child is taking in too much starch and fiber, an increase in dietary fat and protein is needed.
 (You and your child shouldn't be getting the same diet; children need at least half of their calories from fat, not the 10 to 30 percent recommended for adults.)
 Also, stop the canned fruit, and limit fruit drinks to between four and eight ounces per day.
 Some experts believe that white grape juice, because of its lower fructose concentration, is better for toddlers.
 Clear apple juice has a lot of sorbitol, so put the brakes on that.
 Too much of any juice can cause diarrhea.
 Juice is often recommended for treatment of diarrhea, but reconsider this approach after a week of care if the poops are still watery.
 It could be a case of toddler diarrhea.

 If the poops just keep coming, look carefully at what your toddler's putting in his or her mouth.